Welcome to the third part of Neurons Like Brandy. If you have not read anything at all, I would strongly recommend that you go back to the index

 Because of all of this people have already started looting.

-I fought the urge to creep to Isaac's room and get him to go and check for me; instead I looked for a weapon as I got into the main hallway.
+I fought the urge to creep to Isaac's room and get him to go and check

 It's a stray cat, I told myself, it got in through an open window and is trying to get into one of the cupboards-

-A shriek came from the kitchen now; I slammed my hand against my mouth to keep the surprised squeak that from coming out of my mouth.
+A shriek came from the kitchen now; I slammed my hand against my mouth

 I took a deep breath and looked around the corner of the door frame.